feimosi/baguetteBox.js/README.md

 * `showNext` - switch to the next image
 * `showPrevious` - switch to the previous image
+* `destroy` - remove the plugin with any event bindings

-They both return true on success or false if there's no more images to be loaded.
+The first two methods return true on success or false if there's no more images to be loaded.

 ## Responsive images